 Dessin d'une platine chauffante de la plateforme ComaX

-Heating stages
+Heating plates

 Facility manager: François Faure